GeraGarza/Algorithms-in-JavaScript/README.md

 How to Run/Work: <br />
 Step 1: Work on test/code/example.js  <br />
-Step 2: go to test/tests/example_tests.js and replace xit --> it  <br />
-Step 3: Onserve result <br />
+Step 2: go to test/tests/example_tests.js and replace xit --> it Step 3: Onserve result <br />